XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 - Overhauled the Forest and Jungle biome
 - Added a few new structures to some biomes
 - Updated The End to have some ambient sounds based on the biome
-- Updated the Cherry Grove to include Pandas, Ponds, Lavenders and Pink Hydrangeas
+- Updated the Cherry Grove to include Pandas, Lavenders, and a new structure
   - These ponds can sometime spawn with coral and sea grass
 - Updated foliage of the Birch Forest to be orange
 - Added a few new flowers to some biomes
 - Re-added the Battle Tower from Better on Bedrock v1.0.2
+- Added new music to the Add-On
+- Each boss will have increased health and damage based on the world's difficulty
+- Added unique sounds to the Ghost Necklace and Waystone
+- Added a new music disc: Stardust

 ## Reworks